 Humber Coast and Vale ICS, in collaboration with Patients Know Best, will be looking at improving processes for digital prehabilitation, preoperative assessment, shared decision making and consent.
 The new approach will utilise clinician time more effectively through the use of remote consultation, pre-op assessments and patient recovery monitoring.
 The aim of the initiative is to ultimately, create a more patient-centred journey that is more accessible and intuitive.

-getUBetter, Concentric Health and Patients Know Best are currently three of 20 digital health companies on the DigitalHealth.London Accelerator programme.
+getUBetter, DrDoctor, Ampersand Health, Concentric Health and Patients Know Best are alumni of the DigitalHealth.London Accelerator programme.
 DrDoctor and Ampersand Health are alumni companies of the DigitalHealth.London Accelerator programme.